 You can request official transcripts through myWCU ( $ charge for official electronic copy) or from the Registrar’s Office (official paper copy).
 Please order transcripts AFTER completion of current coursework and/or degree conferral.

 Transcripts for each of your degrees and any coursework you have completed not listed on your transcript (community college or post-degree credits) need to be attached to your application.

 International Verification - if you have earned a degree from another country.
 Provide an evaluation from an international education evaluation service with a copy of a current work authorization visa, permanent resident card or US passport.
 Note: For degrees earned abroad, the transcripts must be evaluated for US equivalency and translated into English by an education evaluation agency.
 One of many acceptable evaluation agencies for foreign transcripts is International Education Evaluations (IEE).
 DPI will not accept translations done by the applicant.

 Finalizing your application

 Follow the steps in the guides below to initiate your educator account if you do not already have one.
 It is recommended that your educator account is associated with a private, personal email account that you check often.
 This way you won't need to update your email address (or miss important notifications from NCDPI) if you change employers

 Professional Educator User Guide (Educator Access to Online System)

 Registration and Affiliation (with school system) Guide

-For an educator applying for an initial NC teaching license (upon completion of degree licensure-only or MAT Phase 1) or Special Service Personnel license (School Counselor, School Psychologist, Speech Language Pathologist, or School Social Worker).
+Guides are also avaliable for an education applying for an initial NC teaching license (upon completion of BSEd degree, MAT, or Certificate program) or Special Service Personnel License (School Counselor, School Psychologist, Speech Language Pathologist, or School Social Worker).

-For educators applying for an administrative area (School Principal or Superintendent), clearing alternative licensure, or adding educational levels to an existing license by program completion.
-Also used to add an area by test, make a name change, update contact information, request copy of files and test scores, update work authorization, and obtain verification of NC license.
+Additional guides are available to add an area by test, make a name change, update contact information, request copy of files and test scores, update work authorization, and obtain verification of NC License.